svlada/svlada.github.io/posts/jwt-token-authentication-with-spring-boot.md

 ```

-## <a name="jwt-authentication" id="jwt-authentication">JWT Authentication</a>
+## JWT Authentication

-Token based authentication schema's became immensely popular in recent times, as they provide important benefits when compared to sessions/cookies:
+Token-based authentication schemes have become immensely popular in recent years, as they offer important benefits compared to traditional session and cookie-based approaches:

 1. CORS
 2. No need for CSRF protection